Roasting (metallurgy)

 The gaseous product of sulfide roasting, sulfur dioxide (SO2) is often used to produce sulfuric acid.
 Many sulfide minerals contain other components such as arsenic that are released into the environment.

 Up until the early 20th century, roasting was started by burning wood on top of ore.
 This would raise the temperature of the ore to the point where its sulfur content would become its source of fuel, and the roasting process could continue without external fuel sources.
 Early sulfide roasting was practiced in this manner in "open hearth" roasters, which were manually stirred (a practice called "rabbling") using rake-like tools to expose unroasted ore to oxygen as the reaction proceeded.

 This process released large amounts of acidic, metallic, and other toxic compounds.
 Results of this include areas that even after 60–80 years are still largely lifeless, often exactly corresponding to the area of the roast bed, some of which are hundreds of metres wide by kilometres long.
 Roasting is an exothermic process.

 Roasting operations

 The following describe different forms of roasting:

-Oxidizing roasting
+Oxidative roasting

-Oxidizing roasting, the most commonly practiced roasting process, involves heating the ore in excess of air or oxygen, to burn out or replace the impurity element, generally sulfur, partly or completely by oxygen.
-For sulfide roasting, the general reaction can be given by:
+Oxidative or oxidizing roasting, the most commonly practiced roasting process, involves heating the ore in excess of air or oxygen.

+For sulfide ores, roasting results in replacement of sulfide, partly or completely, by oxide.
+For molybdenum disulfide, the main ore of Mo, roasting proceeds as follows: